MiddleRaster/Tdd20.TestAdapter/README.md

 After creating your Tdd20-style C++ unit test .exe, you can either:

 1. drop this tiny assembly next to it, or
-2. use the nuget package, bu installing it into your .vcxproj file (recommended).
+2. use the nuget package, by installing it into your .vcxproj file (recommended).

 Your tests will show up in Visual Studio's Test Explorer TreeView.